-Fresh and crisp bok choy salad with pear, carrot, red onion, and almonds, paired with a zesty and bold ginger-turmeric dressing.
-Enjoy this crunchy salad as a side dish, or add your favorite beans, lentils, or whole grains for a healthy full meal.
+This crisp bok choy salad features pear, carrot, red onion, and almonds, and is paired with a zesty and bold ginger-turmeric dressing.
+Enjoy this fresh salad as a side dish, or add your favorite beans, lentils, or whole grains for a light meal.
+This recipe is vegan, oil-free and gluten-free.

 Bok Choy Salad is endlessly versatile